-The following certificates can be issued on application by the students themselves:
+The following certificates can be issued on application by the students themselves.
+As there are periods of time when the certificate issuance service is not provided (during vacations, etc.), please pay attention to information posted on website, etc.

-- (1) Certificates available from an automated certificate-issuing machine - O "Certificate of Enrollment," "Academic Transcript," "Certificate of Expected Graduation," "Certificate of Academic Transcript and Expected Graduation," and "Certificate of GPA." - O "Certificate of Expected Acquisition of Teaching License" - O English versions of your "Certificate of Enrollment," "Academic Transcript," "Certificate of Expected Graduation," and "Certificate of Academic Transcript and Expected Graduation." - O "Certificate of Physical Examination." - \ A "Certificate of Expected Graduation" and a "Certificate of Academic Transcript and Expected Graduation" can be issued only to fourth-year students who are expected to graduate. - \ A "Certificate of Expected Acquisition of Teaching License" can be issued only to fourth-year students who are expected to acquire a teaching license. - \ Certificate of Physical Examination can be issued only when you have taken the regular physical examination for students in the spring of the year in which you apply for the certificate. - \ As there are periods of time when the certificate issue service is not provided (during vacations, etc.), please pay attention to information posted on website, etc. - (2) Certificates available from the Administrative Office, Faculty of Letters, Arts and Sciences - O "Certificate of Graduation," "Certificate of Academic Transcript and Graduation," and "Certificate of Withdrawal" - O English versions of your "Certificate of Graduation," "Certificate of Withdrawal," and "Certificate of Academic Transcript," and "Certificate of Academic Transcript and Expected Graduation" (can be issued only to graduates and withdrawn students) - O "Academic Certificate for Teacher's Licenses"\ and "Certificate of Credits Acquired for Other Licenses"\ - O A "Certificate of Completion for the School of Culture, Media and Society / School of Humanities and Social Sciences Minor Program"\ and a "Transcript of Credits for School of Culture, Media and Society / School of Humanities and Social Sciences Minor Program"\ - O Other certificates\

-Certificates marked with "\" cannot be issued immediately (it will take about 2 weeks).
+- (1) Certificates that can be issued via the Certificate Issuance Service (Online Application) - O "Certificate of Enrollment," "Academic Transcript," "Certificate of Expected Graduation," "Certificate of Academic Transcript and Expected Graduation," and "Certificate of GPA."

+A "Certificate of Expected Graduation" and a "Certificate of Academic Transcript and Expected Graduation" can be issued only to fourth-year students who are expected to graduate.

+O "Certificate of Expected Acquisition of Teaching License" Written in Japanese

+A "Certificate of Expected Acquisition of Teaching License" can be issued only to fourth-year students who are expected to acquire a teaching license.

+O "Certificate of Physical Examination."
+Written in Japanese

+A "Certificate of Physical Examination" can be issued only when you have taken the regular physical examination for students in the spring of the year in which you apply for the certificate.

+O "Certificate of Graduation," "Certificate of Academic Transcript and Graduation," and "Certificate of Withdrawal."

+A "Certificate of Graduation" and a "Certificate of Academic Transcript and Graduation" can only be issued to graduates.

+- (2) Certificates available from the Administrative Office, Faculty of Letters, Arts and Sciences - O "Academic Certificate for Teacher's Licenses," and "Certificate of Credits Acquired for Other Licenses."
+Written in Japanese - O A "Certificate of Completion for the School of Culture, Media and Society / School of Humanities and Social Sciences Minor Program," and a "Transcript of Credits for School of Culture, Media and Society / School of Humanities and Social Sciences Minor Program." - O Other certificates - These certificates cannot be issued immediately (it will take about 2 weeks). - An application for a certificate needs to be made by the students themselves by filling out an "Application for Certificate Issuance" form, attaching to it the receipt for the payment of the handling fee, and submitting it.

-- \ An application for a certificate needs to be made by the student himself/herself by filling out an "Application for Certificate Issuance" form, attaching to it the receipt for the payment of the handling fee, and submitting it. - \ Those who are currently registered with the University will be required to present their Student ID, and graduates some form of identification, such as their driver's license, health insurance certificate, or passport. - \ Even if you have changed your name after graduation (or withdrawal), your former name that you used when a student of the University will appear on these certificates.
+- Those who are currently registered with the University will be required to present their Student ID, and graduates will be required to present some form of identification, such as their driver's license, health insurance certificate, or passport. - Even if you have changed your name after graduation (or withdrawal), your former name that you used when a student of the University will appear on these certificates.